Posted on 6/29/2018 in Accessibility

 Step Five: Recommendation Summary & Report

 So – what’s the takeaway from this blog article?
-The first is that there are software tools available that will scan your site and identify critical issues.
+The first is that there are software tools available that will scan your site and identify critical issues with your website meeting ADA Compliance.
 The second takeaway is that you also need to test your site with a human touch to get a high level sense of how a person with a disability interacts with your site.
-The combination of software and human testing should give you comfort that you’ve done your best to satisfy the spirit of the law.
+The combination of software and human testing should give you comfort that you’ve done your best to satisfy the spirit of the law with meeting accessibility requirements.